 Emergency physicians report treating other patients with burns from freak accidents while using personal electronic devices such as beepers, Walkman players and laptop computers outdoors during storms.

-West Yarmouth, Mass., who survived being struck by lightning while golfing, has tracked 13 cases since 2004 of people hit while talking on cell phones.
+Michael Utley, a former stockbroker from West Yarmouth, Mass., who survived being struck by lightning while golfing, has tracked 13 cases since 2004 of people hit while talking on cell phones.
 They are described on his Web site, http://www.struckbylightning.org.

 Contrary to some urban legends and media reports, electronic devices don't attract lightning the way a tall tree or a lightning rod does.

-"It's going to hit where it's going to hit, but once it contacts metal, the metal conducts the electricity," said Dr. Mary Ann Cooper of the American College of Emergency Physicians and an ER doctor at University of Illinois Medical Center at
+"It's going to hit where it's going to hit, but once it contacts metal, the metal conducts the electricity," said Dr. Mary Ann Cooper of the American College of Emergency Physicians and an ER doctor at University of Illinois Medical Center at Chicago.

 When lightning jumps from a nearby object to a person, it often flashes over the skin.
 But metal in electronic devices — or metal jewelry or coins in a pocket — can cause contact burns and exacerbate the damage.

-Apple Inc., the maker of iPods, declined to comment.
+A spokeswoman for Apple Inc., the maker of iPods, declined to comment.
 Packaging for iPods and some other music players do include warnings against using them in the rain.

 Lightning strikes can occur even if a storm is many miles away, so lightning safety experts have been pushing the slogan "When thunder roars, go indoors," said Cooper.